-In our latest Faces of Acre instalment, we sat down with Anna Keen, Acre’s Performance Director and founder of our Learning and Development business, Acre Frameworks, to discuss the Alliance process which is conducted as part of the development of Acre employees.
+In our latest Faces of Acre instalment, we sat down with Anna Keen, Acre’s Performance Director, to discuss the Alliance process which is conducted as part of the development of Acre employees.
 Anna discussed the value of the Alliance process, her passion for developing people and why the Alliance is such an important part of the development of people and the success of Acre.

 What is the Alliance and where did the idea come from?